Early Childhood Education (ECE)

 ECE 321 Preschool Education 2 credits

-Emphasis is placed on current best practices for three to five year olds in early childhood classrooms.
-The focus of the course is on developmentally appropriate practices across all curricular areas and developmental domains.
+The focus of the course is on developmentally appropriate practices across all curricular areas and developmental domains for three to five-year-olds.

 ECE 322 Kindergarten Endorsement Methods 2 credits